Visa

 From all other third countries

 If you do not belong to one of the groups mentioned above, you must apply for a visa to enter Germany.
 If you plan to stay in Germany for less than 90 days per 6 months, a Schengen-Visa (Category C) should be acceptable.
-However, please note that the Schengen-Visa cannot be extended, so you will have to leave Germany at latest three months after your arrival.
+Please note that a Schengen visa cannot be extended and a residence permit can only be applied for under very specific conditions.
+This means that you must leave the country at the latest after 90 days.
 In order to obtain a Schengen-Visa, you must prove that you are able to financially support yourself during your stay in Germany.
-It is also required that you have a travel health insurance good for all Schengen countries with a 30.000 Euro minimum limit of liability.
+It is also required that you have a travel health insurance good for all Schengen countries with a 30,000 Euro minimum limit of liability.
 When filling out your Schengen-Visa application, be sure to state “scientific activity” or “research” as your purpose for travel.
 You can complete your application online and print it out by clicking here.
 The holder of a Schengen-Visa is entitled to free movement and residence in all countries which have joined the Schengen Agreement (so-called Schengen States).

 Stays of more than three months